Ageson Bhd (7145) — Working Capital to Net Assets Ratio

 Ageson Bhd Working Capital to Net Assets (2012–2024)

 This chart shows how Ageson Bhd's Working Capital to Net Assets ratio has evolved across 13 annual periods from 2012 to 2024.
 As of September 2025, the ratio stands at 111.7%, reflecting working capital of RM5.86 Million against net assets of RM5.24 Million MYR.
-Check 7145 goodwill-adjusted equity ratio to evaluate the tangible quality of the company's equity base.
+See 7145 days of operational coverage to measure how many days the company can operate on defensive assets alone.

 Annual Working Capital to Net Assets for Ageson Bhd (2012–2024)

 The table below presents the year-by-year Working Capital to Net Assets ratio for Ageson Bhd from 2012 to 2024, covering 13 annual filings.
 Each row shows current assets, current liabilities, working capital, net assets, the ratio, and the change in percentage points compared to the prior year.
-For live market cap and the full company profile, see how much is Ageson Bhd worth.
+For live market cap and the full company profile, see Ageson Bhd stock valuation.

 | Year | WC/NA Ratio | Working Capital (MYR) | Net Assets | Current Assets | Current Liabilities | Change (pp) |